 Here are some general examples of how confirmation bias can creep into our day-to-day thinking, and three proven ways to avoid the pitfall:

-As previously noted, the inclination to look for supportive data can easily lead us to serious mistakes.
+Decision-Driven Data As previously noted, the inclination to look for supportive data can easily lead us to serious mistakes.
 Social scientists report that analyses of investments we favor inexorably take on a rosier look than investments we are doubtful about.

 Many small choices go into collecting and crunching data and analyzing opportunity and risk and presenting results.
 Absent a conscientious effort to avoid confirmation bias, small choices — all valid on their own — tend to be made to support our initial opinion.
 We think we are making data-driven decisions, but we are really collecting decision-driven data.

 For example, author Daniel Kahneman once described a study of high-performing schools to determine if size played a role in quality of educational outcomes.
 The data indicated that the top quartile in educational performance contained a disproportionate number of small schools, supporting the hypothesis that small schools provided better quality education.
 This led to some expensive policy decisions that produced no educational benefit.
 It turned out that small schools are disproportionately represented in the worst performing quartile as well, due to the statistical tendency of larger populations to “regress to the mean” or basically become more “average” and thus to be under-represented in the top and bottom quartile.

 First Impressions Confirmation bias also plays an important role in the inordinate impact of first impressions.
 A first impression provides a very tiny and possibly serendipitous sample of a candidate’s qualities and qualifications.
 Yet, people who believe this is a very intelligent candidate before the interview tend to notice more signs of high intelligence.

 Here are three things we can do to protect our decision-making process from conformation bias and potential distortion: